Archives For custom resolution

 a.)
 Open terminal from system app launcher.
 When it opens, run command to edit the config file:

-Replace gedit depends on your DE or Ubuntu edition, such as gnome-text-editor for Ubuntu 23.10+, and nano command line text editor for most Linux.
+Replace gnome-text-editor depends on your DE or Ubuntu edition, such as gedit for Ubuntu 22.04 and earlier, or nano command line text editor for most desktops.

 When it opens, add video=eDP-1:1600×900@60, in my case, as value for “GRUB_CMDLINE_LINUX_DEFAULT”.